-On arriving, he found about 100 men assembled, under command of Captain H. A. Lowe, the owner of Hickory Point, assisted by about 50 Carolinians, who had been committing outrages throughout the country.
+On arriving, on September 13, 1856, he found about 100 men assembled, under the command of Captain H. A. Lowe, the owner of Hickory Point, assisted by about 50 Carolinians, who had been committing outrages throughout the country.
 An attack was made, but the pro-slavery men were too well fortified to be driven out.
-Lane then sent word to Lawrence for Captain Bickerton, to bring reinforcements and the now historic cannon “Sacramento.”
+Lane then sent word to Lawrence for Captain Bickerton to bring reinforcements and the now historic cannon “Sacramento.”
 The news reached Lawrence on Saturday, September 13th.
 Colonel Harvey gathered a company of recruits, started at once, marched all night, stopping at Newell’s mills just long enough for breakfast, and arrived at Hickory Point about 10 a.m.
 Sunday.
-In the meantime Lane had heard of the governor’s proclamation and had started for Topeka, expecting to meet the forces from Lawrence on the road.
+In the meantime, Lane had heard of the governor’s proclamation and had started for Topeka, expecting to meet the forces from Lawrence on the road.
 But Colonel Harvey, having taken the direct route, missed Lane.
-When Harvey and his forces came up the pro-slavery men tried to retreat, but were soon surrounded and took refuge in the log houses.
+When Harvey and his forces came up, the pro-slavery men tried to retreat but were soon surrounded and took refuge in the log houses.
 No messages were exchanged.
 The cannon was placed in position about 200 yards south of the blacksmith shop and commenced firing.
 It was supported by about 20 men armed with United States muskets.
 The Stubbs company was stationed about 200 yards to the southeast in a timbered ravine.
 The first cannon shot passed through the blacksmith shop and killed Charles G. Newhall.

 About the Article: This historic text was published in Kansas: A Cyclopedia of State History, Volume I; edited by Frank W. Blackmar, A.M.
 Ph.
 D.; Standard Publishing Company, Chicago, IL 1912.
-The text that appears on this page is not necessarily verbatim as we edited it for spelling, grammar, and sometimes, truncation.
+The text that appears on this page is not necessarily verbatim, as we edited it for spelling, grammar, and sometimes truncation.